mathiskeller/neo-matrix-creator-framework/README.md

 #### Using the single modules

 Every module (except the everloop module) comes with an integrated event emitter.
-To use a module you need to substribe to the events.
+To use a module you need to subscribe to the events.

 The following example shows how to use the GPIO module to toggle the Everloop LEDs.
 First you need to define an button.
 Afterwards you can listen on events emitted by this button.
 To toggle the Everloop every time you click the button you need to get the state of the LEDs.